rust-lang/rustc-dev-guide/src/building/bootstrapping/what-bootstrapping-does.md

 - `--test-args` will pass arguments through to the test runner.
   For `tests/ui`,
   this is `compiletest`.
-  For unit tests and doc tests this is the `libtest` runner.
+  For unit tests and doc tests, this is the `libtest` runner.

 Most test runners accept `--help`, which you can use to find out the options accepted by the runner.